 In this article, we'll dive deep into this topic and talk about different forms of authentication, technologies, techniques and help you understand why it is essential for your business to have a proper authentication system.

-There are many different methods of authentication and technical types of authentication.
+There are many different methods of authentication and technical types of authentication .
 Cyber attacks are improving over time, and security teams need to be ready for new challenges.
 They look to implement more sophisticated systems to secure their users and make sure that safety is guaranteed.
 And this is why there are so many types of authentication available, as they try to cover a variety of requirements.
 The most common authentication types are:

 The simplest way to secure your access to a system.
 In this case, you need to match only one credential to verify yourself online.
 This is most often a password, the most popular form of authentication.

-An extra layer of security, and is a common authentication method.
+Two-factor authentication provides an extra layer of security, and is a common authentication method.
 It ensures that a system is safer for its users.
 After entering your username and password, you need to complete an additional step and provide another piece of information, which can be a PIN, an answer to a “secret question”, a number sent by SMS/email, or even your biometric features (using Face ID or Touch ID for example).
 These additional steps are what make this type a two-factor authentication method.

-With MFA, you're required to provide two or more verification factors to access the system.
+With multi-factor authentication, you're required to provide two or more verification and authentication factors to access the system.
 The system can be an application, online account, or a VPN.
 This authentication method is the main component of a strong identity and access management policy.
 Using MFA for your systems will decrease the chances of a successful cyberattack.

 A clear-text authentication scheme, which uses a two-way handshake to provide the system with a method for establishing an identity.
 In this case, the information is not encrypted, which is why this form of authentication is not secure from a cyber attack.